Photo: Pendleton Early Learning Center

 - Increase overall market awareness and understanding of underserved populations through the engagement and deepening of relationships with 50 culturally specific/culturally responsive organizations (such as community-based organizations, municipal agencies, membership organizations) by the end of 2020.

-- Increase the diversity in recruitment and hiring of employees by 25% by the end of 2020.
+- Increase the diversity in recruitment and hiring of employees by 25 percent by the end of 2020.

 - Develop systems and support needed to collect, track, analyze and report demographic information related to program participation, program delivery and trade ally network members by the end of 2018.